lizhe918/EECE571L_2022WT2_ViT-DD/README.md

 You are advised to run the code in a virtual environment.
 The yaml file named with "ViT-DD_Env" may be used to faster the virtual environment construction.

 ## Dataset
 The original dataset used by ViT-DD were AUCDD and SFDDD.
-At this point (2023-02-11), the code is not adapted for AUCDD, and there may be errors when running this code on AUCDD.
+At this point (2023-03-20), the code is not adapted for AUCDD, and there may be errors when running this code on AUCDD.
 However, Zhe Li has debugged the original ViT-DD code and ensured that the code is ready for SFDDD.
-We will also include new data from DMD from https://dmd.vicomtech.org/ in the near future.
+We have also ensured the running of the model on the new dataset DMD.

 For SFDDD, please put the dataset in the ./datasets folder with the following directory structure unless you want to dive into the code by yourself.
 ```